 Representation of Road Data

 The Ontario Road Network (ORN) dataset represents the provincial road infrastructure and is segmented at real-world intersections or junctions.
-The primary dataset consists of a shapefile (ORN_ROAD_NET_ELEMENT.shp) that describes road geometries and includes fields such as OGF_ID (a unique identifier for each road element), FROM_JCT, and TO_JCT, which indicate the junctions that bound each segment, and more.
+The primary dataset consists of a shapefile (ORN_ROAD_NET_ELEMENT.shp) that describes road geometries and includes fields such as OGF_ID (a unique identifier for each road element), FROM_JCT, and TO_JCT, which indicate the junctions that bound each segment.
 These junction references establish a topological connection between road elements.
 Supplementary CSV files (e.g., ORN_ROAD_CLASS.csv, ORN_SPEED_LIMIT.csv) enrich the dataset with additional attributes, including road names, speed limits, lane counts, and more.
-Example of Data in shp file for a road element:
+The following is an example of data in the shp file for a road element: